-I'm so glad I took Geography.
-The teachers are amazing, they inspire us and make the lessons
+I'm so glad I took Geography. inspire us and make the lessons interesting.

 3 externally assessed written papers: 80% of total A level Non-examination assessment: 20% of total A level.

 Many students continue to study Geography at university.
 There are very few careers, in the global job market, for which Geography does not provide a valuable background.
 Geography offers skills and knowledge that are directly transferable into many careers and subject areas.